Tabitha Smith: Fallen Angels and X-Terminators

 Living on the streets, Tabitha becomes involved with Maurice "Tiger" Antonini and, after he threatens her and murders her friend Gina, she uses her powers to kill him.
 Then, the villain known as the Vanisher recruits her for his band of thieves, called the Fallen Angels, and she officially takes on the codename "Boom-Boom."
 She eventually betrays the Vanisher, calling in the help of X-Factor, with whom she stays afterward.
 Tabitha's former teammate in the Fallen Angels, the alien Ariel, kidnaps the Angels and takes them to her home where they are experimented on by her planet's scientists.
-Ultimately, she can't go through with the plan and helps them escape.
-The Angels return to Earth and go their separate ways.
-Tabitha is kidnapped by the Right, an anti-mutant organization.
-Tabitha, X-Factor, and other mutants regain their freedom.
+Ultimately, she is unable to go through with the plan and helps them escape.

-When X-Factor wards Artie Maddicks and Leech are kidnapped by N'astirh's demons, Tabitha joins her fellow X-Factor trainees in a mission to rescue them.
-Taking the situation less seriously than the others, Tabitha is quick to pronounce the five of them "the newest super-mutant team in town" and pick out costumes for them all.
-They adopt the name X-Terminators.

 New Mutants

-Following two successful team-ups with the New Mutants, Tabitha and some members of the X-Terminators, Rusty, Skids, and Rictor, join the group.
+Following two successful team-ups with the New Mutants, Tabitha and some members of the X-Terminators, Rusty Collins, Skids, and Rictor, join the group.
 During her time with the New Mutants, Tabitha falls in love with her teammate, Cannonball.
 When the team is transported to the mythical realm of Asgard, it is partially through Tabitha that the team is able to foil a plot to kill Odin.
 There she becomes close friends with the wolf-prince Hrimhari.
 They encounter the man known as Cable, and when he starts to mentor the team, Tabitha gains greater control of her powers.
 Tabitha is captured by Stryfe and the Mutant Liberation Front but is rescued.

-During "The X-Tinction Agenda" crossover, in which the country of Genosha attacks mutants in the United States, the Genoshan Magistrates kidnap Boom-Boom and her teammates Rictor, Wolfsbane, and Warlock, transporting them to Genosha.
-The incident receives international coverage, and Tabitha's father is interviewed, still voicing his disgust for his daughter.
-Although stripped of their powers, she and Rictor escape.
-Warlock does not survive.
-On the streets of Genosha, Rictor and Tabitha meet Jubilee, and Tabitha and Jubilee's similar attitudes clash.
-They eventually make their way to the Genoshan citadel, where the other X-Teams gather to defeat Cameron Hodge, who orchestrated the entire ordeal.
-Once returned to the United States, Tabitha spreads the ashes of her friend Warlock over the grave of his best friend Doug Ramsey.